traumst/neon-chat/README.md

 ## TODOs

 ### Known bugs
-* last open session is the only session a user can have
 * chat-create accumulates and sends first msg N times to each receiver

 ### Pressing issues
+* UI looks like shit, have to style it NOW
+* last open session is the only session a user can have
-It's time to start sanitizing raw user input.
+* it's time to start sanitizing raw user input.
-Def break the chat: ' "
+    * Def break the chat: ' "

-* HTML hx- stuff should sit next to target
+* HTMX hx- stuff should sit next to target
-* HTML button onclick should
+* buttons onclick should
     * clear related textbox
-    * new chat -> remove chat-list placeholder
-    * new msg -> remove chat-history placeholder

-And UI looks like shit, have to style it NOW

 ### Message Broadcasting:
 - track user deltas: chats, messages